 picture book (age 4-8)

 Leonardo is a terrible monster.
 His attempts to scare people only elicits giggles.
-Then Leonardo has a idea.
-He decides he’s going to find the most scardy-cat kid in the whole world and scare the tuna salad out of him.
+Then Leonardo has an idea.
+He decides he’s going to find the most scardey-cat kid in the whole world and scare the tuna salad out of him.
 But when he does, he doesn’t feel so great.
 Now he has a new idea, instead of being a terrible monster he will be a wonderful friend.
 This is another wonderful tale by Mo Willems.
 The large book format allows for great use of space around his images and words.
 Mo Willems has the ability to write wonderful children stories that entertain both children and adults alike.

 written by Joanna Cole, illustrated by Jared Lee

 published by Scholastic